iberoam/optimism-course/README.md

 ## Registered participants that completed the course

-The 41 registered participant that completed the course wil receiva a certificate from the Federal Unievrsity of Rio de Janeiro:
+The 41 [13.44%] registered participants that completed the course wil receiva a certificate from the Federal Unievrsity of Rio de Janeiro:

 1. Alan Silva dos Santos
 2. Alex Silva Santos